Nice to meet you.

 You want it for all of your people, and all who believe in human rights.
 You strive to live your purpose.
 You believe in right livelihood and deeper love and nature patterns and the cycle of life and the wheel of the year.
 You value and are curious about ancient ways, ancestors, our bodies, our homes, our personal magic, creative energy, pleasure, quiet, space, and human experience.
 All of it.
 And you want it to continue, and you know you can help.
 You know there is a better way.

 And maybe your nerves get all up in the way.
 And anxiety.
 And depression.
 And time and money.
 And so on.
 I know.
 Me too.

 My work isn’t for everybody.
 It's mysterious and intuitive.
 Some folx prefer the status quo.
 Some have their own magic.
 If this speaks to you, you are called.
 If you are fiercely sick of hustling and running, you are called.
 If you’re ready to shed the toxic thought patterns of patriarchy and get back to an ancient knowing then you. are. called.

-I’m here for the health of the community landscape.
+I’ve learned through beloved guides that the only real issue is the health of the community landscape.
+I’m here for it.
 For all.
 For us.
 Now.